Ryan Reynolds Roasts That Peloton Ad With A Familiar Face

-If you think you’ve seen the woman at the center of Aviation Gin’s new holiday ad before, it’s probably because you have.
+If you think you’ve seen the woman at the centre of Aviation Gin’s new festive ad before, it’s probably because you have.
 That’s Grace from Boston, aka the lead character in Peloton’s recent viral spot, and...well, she’s not doing great.

 Ryan Reynolds shared his distilled spirits line’s latest commercial on Friday, a few days after Peloton’s ad took the internet by storm.
 While Peloton’s original spot documented Grace’s indoor cycling journey, Aviation pressed pause on all of that to show us how she really felt: stunned and exhausted, Grace hits the bar and grabs martinis with friends.